-The One Call Center business hours are 8:00 a.m. to 5:00 p.m.
-Any locate requests placed after 5:00 p.m., will be treated as if they were submitted at 8:00 a.m. the following business morning.
-The 2 business day (48 business hours) waiting period begins at that time.
+Any locate requests placed after 5:00 p.m., will be treated as if they were submitted at 12:00 a.m. the following business morning.
+The 2 full business day waiting period begins at that time.

 9. When is it legitimate to call for an "Emergency Locate" request?